In this post we’ll take a look at 11 of the best Ableton Live tutorials you can find online.

 Tutor: Henrique Caiano — Level: Beginner— Vendor: Udemy

-If you’re a beginner wanting to learn how to make electronic music from scratch, check out this course by Henrique Caiano on Udemy.
+If you’re a beginner wanting to learn how to make electronic music from scratch, check out Become a Pro Music Producer from Scratch by Henrique Caiano on Udemy.
 In this course, you’ll be guided step-by-step through the process of making a “floor shattering track.”
 Going through this course should give you all the tools needed to create your own electronic music dance track that could potentially equal any of the great EDM tracks on the top 100.
 In addition to that, you will be able to communicate with Henrique indefinitely to ask questions, tips, and get feedback on your music.

 The course is primarily aimed at complete beginners who are new to music production.
 But advanced users can take advantage of the course as well.
 Especially so if you’re unfamiliar with electronic music production skills and techniques.
 By the end of the course, you will have sound knowledge in how to produce a track, mix and master it, and develop the right workflow to produce efficiently.